Using Machine Learning to Test Causal Hypotheses in Conjoint Analysis: Enforcing The No Profile Order Effect

 Tables~\ref{tab:immigration_factorlevel}~and~\ref{tab:gender_factorlevel} present all the factors and their respective levels used in the immigration conjoint experiment (Section~\ref{subsection:immigration}) and the gender candidate conjoint experiment (Section~\ref{subsection:gender}), respectively.

-\subsection{Enforcing The No Profile Order Effect}
+\section{Enforcing The No Profile Order Effect}

-We detail here a general way to enforce the assumption of no profile order effect for general test statistics.
-We show through simulations that this assumption, when it holds, can greatly improve statistical power.
+We detail here a way to enforce the no profile order effect constraints in Equation~\eqref{eq:constraints} for general test statistics.
+We show through simulations that these constraints, when they hold, can substantially improve statistical power.